aws-samples/amazon-transcribe-post-call-analytics/README.md

 This sample solution, Post Call Analytics (PCA), does most of the heavy lifting associated with providing an end-to-end solution that can process call recordings from your existing contact center.
 PCA provides actionable insights to spot emerging trends, identify agent coaching opportunities, and assess the general sentiment of calls.

 If you already have Amazon Transcribe transcripts generated from the Streaming Call Analytics feature then those output transcripts can de delivered to PCA so that they can be aggregated and analyzed in exactly the same way as any audio files that you process from telephony system.
 You can use PCA with audio files, with transcript files, or with both.

+*(New!)
+The latest version (v0.6.0) of our companion Live Call Analytics and Agent Assist (LCA) supports Amazon Transcribe Real-time Call Analytics and provides easy integration with PCA.
+See "Live Call Analytics and Agent Assist: Companion Solution" section below.*

 PCA currently supports the following features:

 * **Source Input Data**
     * Audio files can be delivered to audio ingestion location in Amazon S3, which is defined in AWS Systems Manager Parameter store in the bucket defined in `InputBucketName` and folder `InputBucketRawAudio`.
-    * Transcript files from Transcribe's Streaming Analytics APIs can be delivered to the transcript ingest location in Amazon S3, which is defined in AWS Systems Manager Parameter store in the bucket defined in `InputBucketName` and folder `InputBucketTranscribeResults`
+    * Transcript files from Transcribe's Streaming Analytics APIs can be delivered to the transcript ingest location in Amazon S3, which is defined in AWS Systems Manager Parameter store in the bucket defined in `InputBucketName` and folder `InputBucketOrigTranscripts`

 * **Transcription** *(audio files only)*